-The city is buzzing on st.paddys, you’ll find people from all over the world in Dublin to celebrate Ireland’s favourite.
-But this might not be for everyone if you’re not a fan of big crowds probably best to stay away.
-Although is you’re wanting to have fun and drink with the Irish then its a must.
+The city is buzzing on St. Paddy’s day, you’ll find people from all over the world in Dublin to celebrate Ireland’s favourite Saint.
+But this might not be for everyone; if you’re not a fan of big crowds it is probably best to stay away.
+Although if you’re wanting to have fun and drink with the Irish then its a must.

-If you would like to find out more about St. Patrick, his history and importance in Ireland check out this blog.
+If you would like to find out more about St. Patrick, his history and importance in Ireland check out this St. Patrick’s Day Blog

 Have a Pint of Guinness in its Home City

 You can’t miss out on a tour of the Guinness Storehouse to explore the incredible history of the beer.
-As well trying out the new bar where you can try the brewer’s experimental beer, the only place you’ll get this in the world.
+You will also get to visit the new bar where you can try the brewer’s experimental beer.
+This is the only place in the world where you can get this beer!